Wojciech-Jezierski/HR-Dashboard/README.md

 ### Appointment calendar with the ability to set new appointments with available candidates and jobs.
 ### Employee of month displayed through graphql-request and react-query libraries.
 ### Application has dockerfile and docker compoose.
-### Functionality has been tested using unit tests in the Jest library and React testing library.
+### Functionality has been tested using end-2-end tests in Cypress.